mrdubya/vimfiles/README.md

 My VIM startup files for backup and copying to other machines.

-VIM wont look inside vimfiles so set VIMINIT and GVIMINIT to point to _vimrc and _gvimrc in here:
+As of 7.3.1138 VIM will look inside the vimfiles directory for `vimrc` and `gvimrc`.

-    VIMINT=so ~/vimfiles/.vimrc
-    GVIMINT=so ~/vimfiles/.gvimrc
+So on Unix platforms just need to do `ln -s ~/vimfiles ~/.vim` and you are good to go.